angular/angularfire/docs/install-angular-cli-windows10.md

 This should install angular-cli without errors.

-#### Post this installation, follow the installation [guide](https://github.com/angular/angularfire2/blob/master/docs/1-install-and-setup.md) to install AngularFire2 and everything should work as expected.
+#### Post this installation, follow the installation [guide](https://github.com/angular/angularfire2/blob/master/docs/install-and-setup.md) to install AngularFire and everything should work as expected.

 ### Note: